 - 1. Lecture Exams: An exam covering the topics outlined found in the weekly learning outcomes.
 Typically 20 questions long that are approximately 50% multiple choice and 50% workout - 2.
 Final Exam: A comprehensive exam.
 50% comprehensive and 50% new material.
 The exam will be approximately 80% multiple choice and 20% workout - 3.
-Wiki Project- Students are required to build a wiki page with their lab partner over a chosen topic by the professor.
-Each week there will be a project assignment, the schedule is found on My Parker under "Wiki Project" The wiki page should look professional and should be edited each week.
-I will grade your improvements and your adherence to the assignment each Monday by midnight.
-There is additional information, including rubric and project examples that will be handed out in class and can be also found on MyParker under "Wiki Project" - 4.
-Weekly Assignments page- Each week you will find a page on the My Parker website.
+Weekly Assignments page Each week you will find a page on the My Parker website.
 Each weekly page contains material for the weeks lecture.
-Lecture notes, handouts, lab materials, discussions link and an outline of lecture topics are found.
+Lecture notes, handouts, lab materials, discussions link and an outline of lecture topics are found

-- 5. Daily lecture vodcasts are provided for students to have additional tools to study.
+- 4. Daily lecture vodcasts are provided for students to have additional tools to study.
 If there is a concept in class that was covered too fast for you it is encouraged to review the vodcast for the day at your own speed.
-Historically, students that rereviewed the vodcasts were highly successful in the classroom - 6.
+Historically, students that rereviewed the vodcasts were highly successful in the classroom - 5.
 Lab Materials- This section on MyParker contains a safety video that will be viewed before your first lab session.
-In addition, the lab rubric and lab rules are also found.
-Lab reports are done as a lab group.
-Each student will label each section he/she was responsible for.
-Each student will be graded on his/her section as well as the lab report as a whole.
-Every student MUST participate in writing the lab report and the lab activity.
-At the end of the semester students will review their lab partner, which will be part of the final lab grade. - 7.
-Lab Reports: The lab reports will be uploaded each week on the weekly myparker site.
-There will be a dedicated forum for you to upload the assignment.
-The lab reports will be written between both lab partners so a common grade will be assigned.
+In addition, the lab rubric and lab rules are also found on MyParker.
+The MyParker lab section will have all materials, lab reports, what is expected, etc for each week. - 6.
+Lab Reports: You will submit all assignments through a Forum located on the class lab Parker page, a handout and video instructions can be found under "lab materials" on MyParker.
+Each week one labreport, two worksheet and two videos submissions are due per lab group.
 The grading rubric for the lab reports can be found on MyParker under "Lab Materials"

-8. Online HW system: Sapling Learning - Online Organic Chemistry Practice Problems
+7. Online HW system: Sapling Learning - Online Organic Chemistry Practice Problems